hopsoft/han/readme.md

         Accept: "application/vnd.example.v1+json"
       },
       formats: [ "json" ],
-      params: {
-        name: "New Name" // params should be modified before making the transition }
+      params: { // params should be modified before making the transition
+        name: "New Name",
+        team: "New Team"
+      }
     },
     {